Care after kidney transplant

 How can I find out about my blood sugar?

 Blood sugar levels will be closely watched while you are in the hospital after the transplant and in the outpatient clinic.
 If needed, your doctors will help you develop a plan to keep your blood sugar under control.
 If you are on corticosteroid medication (such as prednisone), your blood sugar levels will improve as the dose of this medication is decreased in the first 2 months after transplant.
+Your transplant team will also check your sugar levels as part of your regular blood work.

 If I have diabetes, how can I control my blood sugar?